kjlaw89/viup/README.md

 	<h1>VIUP</h1>
 </div>

-VIUP is a work-in-progress V wrapper for the C-based, cross-platform UI library, [IUP](http://webserver2.tecgraf.puc-rio.br/iup/).
+VIUP is a work-in-progress V wrapper for the C-based cross-platform UI library, [IUP](http://webserver2.tecgraf.puc-rio.br/iup/).
 The aim of this library is to provide a thorough implementation of IUP in V. The implmentation is faithful to the original API but takes some liberties to provide a native "V" feel and modernizes some of the calls.